A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 Oh, I know that I'm right

-When I say that the world is round
+When I say that the is round

 Oh, I'm right. - You're wrong.- I'm right